-In my pursuit of the long-lasting products, one of the most surprising niches I’ve discovered was five particular sock brands that actually guarantee they’re socks for life even if you wear them out.
+In my pursuit of the longest-lasting products, one of the most surprising niches I’ve discovered has been five particular sock brands that actually guarantee they’re socks for life even if you wear them out.

 That’s the closest you’ll ever get to getting free socks for life!

 These 5 Sock brands are clearly duking it out in a no-holds-barred battle for sock supremacy.

 Ha!
 Who knew sock-making could be such a cut-throat game?